Tokyo Tower 東京タワー

-If you're feeling energetic, bypass the elevator and take the 600-step stairway up to the Main Observatory
+If you're feeling energetic, you can bypass the elevator and take the 600-step stairway up to the Main Observatory

-The tower was the country's tallest structure before Tokyo Skytree was completed in 2012
+The tower was the country's tallest structure before Tokyo Skytree surpassed it in 2010

 For truly spectacular views, however, seek out the Special Observatory.
-A heady 250 meters in the sky, this point has panoramic views of the metropolis below and, weather allowing, Mt.
+A heady 250 meters in the sky, this point has panoramic views of the metropolis below and, weather allowing, Skytree and even Mt.
 Fuji on the horizon.

 The completion of Tokyo Skytree in 2012 might have stolen some of Tokyo Tower's glory, but the 1958 construction remains a magnificent symbol of Japan's postwar ascendancy, as well as an exciting entertainment hub for both visitors to, and residents of, this inexhaustible city.